idaholab/moose/docs/content/documentation/systems/BCs/framework/DiffusionFluxBC.md

 ## Description
-`DiffusionFluxBC` is a `FluxBC` which is appropriate for use with the boundary terms arising from the `Diffusion` `Kernel`. `DiffusionFluxBC` does not "enforce" a boundary condition per-se (see, e.g. `DirichletBC`, `NeumannBC`, and related classes for that).
+`DiffusionFluxBC` is a `FluxBC` which is appropriate for use with the boundary terms arising from the [`Diffusion`](/framework/Diffusion.md) [`Kernel`](/Kernels/index.md). `DiffusionFluxBC` does not "enforce" a boundary condition per-se (see, e.g. [`DirichletBC`](/framework/DirichletBC.md), [`NeumannBC`](/framework/NeumannBC.md), and related classes for that).
-Instead, this class is responsible for computing the residual (and Jacobian) contributions due to the boundary contribution arising from integration by parts on the `Diffusion` `Kernel`.
+Instead, this class is responsible for computing the residual (and Jacobian) contributions due to the boundary contribution arising from integration by parts on the [`Diffusion`](/framework/Diffusion.md) [`Kernel`](/Kernels/index.md).

+!!!note
-Note: the standard theory of elliptic operators requires the specification of boundary conditions on all parts of the boundary, so "implicitly" computing a residual contribution in this manner (instead of replacing it with the correct "data") falls outside of this theory.
+    The standard theory of elliptic operators requires the specification of boundary conditions on all parts of the boundary, so "implicitly" computing a residual contribution in this manner (instead of replacing it with the correct "data") falls outside of this theory.
 That said, there are instances where such an approach gives reasonable results in practice, see, for example, the paper by \cite{griffiths1997noboundary}.

 As an example, consider the Poisson problem with mixed boundary conditions: